nblilili/Learn-vuepress/docs/en/02_mult_audio/05_adv_func/01_audio_management/macOS.md

 1. Process after audio collection and before encoding;

-2. When the transmission is completed, process after decoding and before playback.
+2. Process after decoding and before playback when the transmission is completed.

 Details are as follows:

-- Processing after audio collection and before encoding
+- Process after audio collection and before encoding

 Refer to the following steps to implement the original audio data function in your project:

-1. Register the audio collection callback through Zmf\_AudioInputAddCallback before initiating the business, and implement a callback function of type ZmfAudioInputCallback in this function
+1. Register the audio collection callback through Zmf\_AudioInputAddCallback before initiating business, and implement a callback function of type ZmfAudioInputCallback in this function

-2. After successful registration, the JC SDK will call back the corresponding parameters of the original audio data collected through the callback function when the audio data is captured
+2. After successful registration, the JC SDK will return to the corresponding parameters of the original audio data collected through the callback function when the audio data is captured

-3. After the user obtains the audio data, he/she performs parameter processing in the callback function according to the needs of the scenrio, and the processed data is returned to the JC SDK through the callback function.
+3. After the user obtains the audio data, he/she will process parameters in the callback function according to the needs of the scenrio, and the processed data is returned to the JC SDK through the callback function.